HomeDev GuideRecipesAPI Reference

 Orphaned content types

-When a NuGet package that registered one or more content types is removed from a project without first deleting those content types from the CMS, the types become orphaned.
-At runtime, the CMS cannot resolve the .NET type backing the content type, which causes an EPiServerException similar to the following:
+When a NuGet package that registered one or more content types is removed from a project without first deleting those content types from CMS, the types become orphaned.
+At runtime, CMS cannot resolve the .NET type backing the content type, which causes an EPiServerException similar to the following:

 EPiServer.Core.EPiServerException: No type mapped for content type ID [id].